 Navigate 6 is another turn-by-turn alternative with features like offline maps support.
-Some of the more unique features are Wikipedia entries on the map (where applicable), weather on the map, and probably among the best 3D graphics in a GPS app.
+Some of the more unique features are Wikipedia entries on the map (where applicable), whether on the map and probably among the best 3D graphics in a GPS app.
 The licensing itself is pretty expensive.
 There is a 30-day free trial to see if this is the GPS app for you.

 There are two apps specifically for T-Mobile and Sprint customers and a third one called Scout that should be available to most people.
 It’s designed for mainstream use so it has the stuff like traffic flows, turn-by-turn directions, and a dashboard to show you trip stats.
 It also has some social features baked in like real-time ETA sharing called OnMyWay.

-This navigation app has priority access to high quality OpenStreetMap data that can be stored in your device for offline use.
-The apps allows you to dictate instructions with your voice, making it an ideal road trip companion.
+This navigation app has priority access to high-quality OpenStreetMap data that can be stored on your device for offline use.
+The apps allow you to dictate instructions with your voice, making it an ideal road trip companion.
 Turn by turn navigation gets you to your destination with ease and comfort.

 The paid version of this great app is also available on the Google Play Store.
 Rather than limiting the features on the free version, the developers decided to give latest updates and features to the paying customers first.
 So technically you will only be offering aid and help to the developers by purchasing the paid version.
 Other than that, all the features are already present in the free app.